lijcheng/LijunLab/README.md

 ## AREA OF EXPERTISE

-### Computational precision medicine in molecular mechanism disclosure by artifical intelligence big data mining
+### Computational precision medicine and drug development
 - The aim of "precision medicine" is to devise individualized treatment strategies and therapies.
 Artificial Intelligence (AI) methods play an important role in predicting the efficacy of drugs from clinical study data, based on patient characteristics.
-AI models can calculate potential success of therapeutic targets, biomarkers, and new drugs.
-- publications
+Dr. Cheng focuses on new AI mathematical methods development that efficiently identify the characteristics that are relevant for molecular mechanism of drug resistance, disease progression and an optimal drug recommendation in precision medicine.

 - The full journal publication list can be found in [NCBI MyBibliography](https://www.ncbi.nlm.nih.gov/myncbi/1lKz2YI8g8M5L/bibliography/public/)
 - All papers list on [google scholar](https://scholar.google.com/citations?hl=en&user=UtDzFE8AAAAJ&view_op=list_works)